apache/tvm/docs/langref/relay/expressions.rst

 Function
 ~~~~~~~~

-A function node represents a function, it contains a seqeuence of
+A function node represents a function; it contains a sequence of
 parameters, a return type, and a body.

 .. code-block:: python